DeftEye/LandCover_Preligens/README.md

 `python3 framework/infer.py --config infer_config.yaml`

  This will create a file in code/experiments/{date}/ named epoch{nb}_{set}_predicted.csv that contains for every image of the set their ID and the proportion of the ten classes.

+ Not that usefull anymore as we have added the KLD directly in the training of the model, however you still need to infer on the test set to get the file you will submit to the challenge.

 ### Evaluation :
 In order to evaluate our model we should run the following command line : (This will work only for val and train dataset as we dont have the label for the test)